lifelib-dev/lifelib/makedocs/source/about_lifelib.rst

 What is lifelib?
 ----------------

-lifelib is a collection of life insurance models.
-The lifelib models are built using `modelx`_, an open-source Python package for building object-oriented models in Python. lifelib includes a variety of models along with some sample scripts and Jupyter notebooks that demonstrate how to use the models and draw graphs.
-More models will be added in future.
+**lifelib** is a collection of life actuarial models written in Python. lifelib includes a variety of models, with sample scripts and Jupyter notebooks to demonstrate how to use the models. lifelib is being continuously developed, and more models will be added in future.

+The lifelib depends on `modelx`_, an open-source Python package for building object-oriented models in Python.

 .. _what-for:

 What for?
 ---------

-lifelib models are highly customizable, and thanks to modelx's strong inspection capability, they are best suited for such purposes as model validation, where you need to inspect calculations for each individual model point.
+lifelib models are highly versatile and transparent.
+You can customize lifelib models and utilize them in various practical areas, such as:

-- For model validation / testing
+- Model validation / testing
-- For pricing / profit testing
+- Pricing / profit testing
-- For research/educational projects
+- Research / educational projects
-- For prototyping production models in agile developments
-- For defining model requirements in replacement for documents
+- Valuation / cashflow projections
+- Asset-liability modeling
+- Risk and capital modeling
-- As replacement for any spreadsheet models
+- Actuarial modernization to replace spreadsheet models

 Why lifelib?
 ------------